vojtech-filipec/vojtech-filipec.github.io/pages/quizes.md

 ![envelope against a lamp side](../assets/quizes/envelopereadhigh.jpg)

 ## Drawing by a white crayon
 You can draw your house with a white wax crayon on a white paper and place a cross mark to where the treasure is (a balcony for instance).
 The child gets the white sheet with some sort of colour - it can be an ink, or a watercolour, or a powder colour.
-The was blocks absorption of the (watery) colour and the picture stands out.
+The wax blocks absorption of the (watery) colour and the picture stands out.
 You can see a part of our house here:
 ![wax paint](../assets/quizes/waxpaint.jpg)